anuragbhardwajai/anuragbhardwajai/README.md

 ## ⚡ Interests
 Beyond my professional life, I have a passion for:

 .
-Chess: Achieved a rating of 1800+ on chess.com
+Chess: 1800+ rated on chess.com

 .
 Badminton: Enjoy playing and staying active